microsoft/generative-ai-for-beginners/6-building-chat-applications/README.md

 Elevating chat applications through generative AI isn't only centered around making them smarter; it's about optimizing their architecture, performance, and user interface to deliver a quality user experience.
 This involves investigating the architectural foundations, API integrations, and user interface considerations.
 This section aims to offer you a comprehensive roadmap for navigating these complex landscapes, whether you're plugging them into existing systems or building them as stand-alone platforms.

-By the end of this section, you'll be equipped with the technical expertise needed to efficiently construct and incorporate chat applications, either as enhancements to existing systems or as stand-alone solutions.
+By the end of this section, you'll be equipped with the expertise needed to efficiently construct and incorporate chat applications, either as enhancements to existing systems or as stand-alone solutions.

 ### Chatbot or Chat application?